 - Adapting Grounded Courses for Hybrid

 One of the biggest challenges for temporary remote instruction is knowing how best to help students use the technology to engage with the course.
 Your students may send you technical questions; a big timesaver will be knowing where to direct these questions so that you can focus on teaching.
-If students need technical support, direct them to START or the Helpdesk for tutorials and guidance.
+If students need technical support, direct them to START or the Service Desk for tutorials and guidance.